 A single bankruptcy procedure can be applied to credit institutions in all EU countries.

 In the wake of the financial crisis, the EU adopted rules on credit rating agencies to restore market confidence and increase investor protection.

-Many of the prudential requirements applicable to banks also apply to investment firms.
-The EU is considering if these rules are appropriate for investment firms, or if a new, more targeted set of rules is needed.
+Many of the prudential requirements applicable to banks also apply to investment firms and the EU is considering if they are appropriate for them.

 The EU is working to integrate and improve the efficiency of the covered bonds market.